The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Stochastic Analytic Continuation Calculation

 \section{Stochastic Analytic Continuation Calculation}

-Technically, the evaluation of the single-particle spectrum $A(\omega)$ from the imaginary-time Green's function $G(\tau)$, defined on a discrete imaginary-time set $\{\tau\}$, turns out to be a challenging task.
+~ As mentioned in Sec.~\ref{sec:measurements}, it is a technically challenging task to evaluate the single-particle spectrum $A(\omega)$ from the imaginary-time Green's function $G(\tau)$, which is defined on a set of discrete imaginary-time points $\{\tau\}$.
 By definition, $G(\tau)$ is related to $A(\omega)$ through the following integral transform

 where $K(\tau,\omega)$ denotes the integral kernel.
-For fermionic Green's functions, $K(\tau,\omega)=e^{-\tau\omega}/\left(1+e^{-\beta\omega}\right)$.
-It has long been realized that solving the inverse integral transform, i.e. obtaining $A(\omega)$ from $G(\tau)$, appears to be an ill-posed problem, especially when $G(\tau)$'s are estimated from the QMC simulations with statistical errors, which makes the analytic continuation procedure numerically unstable.
+For fermionic Green's function, $K(\tau,\omega)=e^{-\tau\omega}/\left(1+e^{-\beta\omega}\right)$.
+It has long been realized that solving the inverse integral transform, i.e. obtaining $A(\omega)$ from $G(\tau)$, appears to be an ill-posed problem.
+Practically, $G(\tau)$'s are always estimated from the QMC simulations with certain statistical errors, which makes the analytic continuation procedure numerically unstable.

-To overcome this challenge, we apply the stochastic analytic continuation (SAC)~\cite{sandvik_stochastic_1998} to obtain all the single-particle spectra presented in this work.
-The combination of QMC and SAC has succeeded in producing reliable real-frequency spectral functions in many spin and fermionic models.
-For interested readers, we refer to a recent review~\cite{shao_progress_2023}, which provides a comprehensive introduction to SAC.
+To overcome this challenge, we apply the stochastic analytic continuation (SAC)~\cite{sandvik_stochastic_1998} algorithm to obtain all the single-particle spectra presented in this work.
+The combination of QMC and SAC has been shown to reliably reconstruct the real-frequency spectral functions among a wide class of spin and fermionic models.
+For interested readers, we refer to a recent review~\cite{shao_progress_2023}, which provides an in-depth introduction to SAC.
 The key spirit of SAC is to perform a Monte Carlo sampling procedure over the parametric space of $A(\omega)$.
-The statistical weight of certain parametric configuration $\mathcal{C}_A$ obeys a Boltzmann distribution as
+The statistical weight of certain parametric configuration $\mathcal{C}_A$ is assumed to obey a Boltzmann distribution,

-where $\chi^2$ quantifies the goodness of fitting between the QMC-measured Green's functions and the ones fitted from the parameterized spectrum. $\Theta$ denotes the fictitious temperature to strike a balance between the minimization of $\chi^2$ and the thermal fluctuations which smoothen the spectrum.
+where $\chi^2$ quantifies the goodness of fitting between the QMC-measured Green's functions and the ones computed from the parameterized spectrum. $\Theta$ represents the fictitious temperature that serves to balance the minimization of $\chi^2$ and the `thermal' fluctuations, which help to smooth the spectrum.
 In practice, one performs a simulated annealing procedure to lower $\Theta$ adiabatically from a sufficiently high value.
-Once the optimal $\Theta$ is found, all statistically possible spectral configurations are sampled to produce the final results.
+Once the optimal $\Theta$ is found according to certain criteria, all statistically equivalent spectral configurations are sampled to produce the final real-frequency spectrum.